Jiab is a contemporary figurative artist. Her work is concerned with identity, and the revelations that can be revealed through rigorous observation.

 After moving to London in 2007 she was so inspired by David Hockney’s exhibition at the National Portrait Gallery that she decided to start her career as a self-taught artist in the field of contemporary portrait painting.

-In 2018 she moved to Lyon where she now lives and works as a full-time artist.
-Jiab continues to explore and develop her work focusing particularly on people who are having a mixed identity.
+In 2018 she moved to Lyon, a few years later in 2021 she moved to Vannes, a town in Brittany, where she now lives and works as a full-time artist.
+Jiab continues to explore and develop her work focusing particularly on the Asian identity, her identity.

 (Photograph by Guillaume Bouzige